-Clause 1: The emissions targets for 2050.
+Clause 1: The emissions target for 2050.

-This clause imposes a duty on all Northern Ireland departments to ensure that the net Northern Ireland emissions account for the year 2050 is at least 100% lower than the baseline.
-The targets in clauses 3 and 4 are essentially interim targets towards meeting the 2050 target.
-In addition, the clause imposes a duty on all Northern Ireland departments to ensure that the net Northern Ireland emissions account for carbon dioxide for the year 2050 is 100% lower than the baseline for carbon dioxide.
+This clause imposes a duty on all Northern Ireland departments to ensure that the net Northern Ireland emissions account for the year 2050 is at least 82% lower than the baseline.
+This reflects the target which was recommended for Northern Ireland by the Committee on Climate Change.
+The targets in clauses 2 and 3 are essentially interim targets towards meeting the 2050 target.

-The baseline is defined in clause 6 as the aggregate amount of net Northern Ireland emissions of certain listed greenhouse gases for the baseline years of those gases (either 1990 or 1995 for each gas).
-The target for 2050 is set by reference to baseline years rather than a particular quantum of emissions because the baseline years are subject to revision, as understanding of historic emissions improves.
+The baseline is defined in clause 5 as the aggregate amount of net Northern Ireland emissions of certain listed greenhouse gases for the baseline years of those gases (either 1990 or 1995 for each gas).
+The target for 2050 is set by reference to baseline years rather than a particular quantum of emissions because the baseline years are subject to revision as understanding of historic emissions improves.
 Using baseline for this calculation is consistent with the methodology employed for the purposes of the Kyoto Protocol to the United Nations Framework Convention on Climate Change 1998, an international agreement to limit emissions of greenhouse gases, to which the UK is party.
-The baseline for carbon dioxide is the amount of net Northern Ireland emissions of carbon dioxide in 1990.

-The term "net Northern Ireland emissions account" is defined in clause 7.
+The term "net Northern Ireland emissions account" is defined in clause 6.